ghyh/Forecast-crypto-currency-price-prediction/README.md

 ## Machine Learning Model
 The ML model used in this study is a neural network composed of (1) 4 LSTM layers and (2) 2 Dense layers, as shown below.
 ![Screenshot 2023-12-17 at 18-15-54 PricePrediction Kaggle](https://github.com/ghyh/TimeSeriesForecasting-crypto-currency-price-prediction/assets/30448897/3baff3ff-2e5e-452e-96a3-4ceb2fa3b671)
+4 layers of LTSM layers have been chosen for the best results of prediction.
+In the Dense layer at the output, ReLu (Rectified Linear Unit)[8],is used as activiation function.
+The hyperparameters in this study, such as the dimension of the LSTM model (lstm_dims),size of the training batch (batch_size), learning rate (learning_rate), were chosen after carefully calculating the loss of validation.
 ## Result and Discussion
 ### Reference
 1. CiVilium Price Prediction, Kaggle https://www.kaggle.com/competitions/CiVilium/overview